giorgos-ioak/giorgos-ioak/README.md

  * SQL (not experienced)

-**I am passionate about coding and problem-solving while my expertise is web dev.
-I am eager to take on new challenges that will expand my skill set, allowing me to create more flexible web apps with better performance.
+**Hello I'm Giorgos, a developer from Greece, passionate about coding and problem-solving while my expertise is web dev.
+I am eager to take on new challenges that will expand my skill set, allowing me to create more flexible web apps with better performance.**
-You can find some of my projects in my Github📂 profile, linked at my contact info.**